hajimeo/delver/README.md

 Columns:

+1. Count of calls to this method.
+1. Max (ms) of calls to this method.
+1. Average (ms) of calls to this method.
-1. Amount of calls to this method.
+1. Total (ms) of calls to this method.
 1. Modifiers (public, private, static, final, synchronized, etc)
 1. Return type.
 1. Fully qualified class name, dot separated.